h-sinha/Codeforces-Hacking-Script/README.md

 # How to use?
 * Enter your test case in input.txt. <br/> <b> Note </b>
     * Avoid using extra spaces/newline in the end
-    * The maximum size of the test file can be 256KB dur to upload limit on codeforces
+    * The maximum size of the test file can be 256KB due to upload limit on codeforces
 * Enter expected output in output.txt
 * If the problem requires custom checker(e.g.- Case insensitive) then update the Checker function in [checker.py](../master/checker.py).
 The current checker does character by character matching.
 * Run the script using